chop-dbhi/ehb-service/docs/eHB-usage.rst

 -----------

 These steps are how the BRP and the eHB import tool adds subjects to the eHB.
-The eHB import tool repository can be found _here: https://github.research.chop.edu/dbhi/ehb-import-tool
+The eHB import tool repository can be found `here <https://github.research.chop.edu/dbhi/ehb-import-tool>`_.

 **Assumptions**
 ^^^^^^^^^^^^^^^